AI45Lab/TELLME/README.md

 </div>

 ## Acknowledgement
-Part of the codes are borrowed from [Circuit-Breakers](https://github.com/GraySwanAI/circuit-breakers/tree/main).
+Part of the codes is borrowed from [Circuit-Breakers](https://github.com/GraySwanAI/circuit-breakers/tree/main).

 ## Citation
 If you find our paper&tool interesting and useful, please feel free to give us a star and cite us through: